-The Intricacies of updating the Physician Pathway application data using the VRDC
+The intricacies of updating the Physician Patterns application data using the VRDC

 The end-to-end process of exploring the data, writing the code, running the code, testing the results (and repeating, if necessary!), then outputting the results, took about three months in total.

 You may ask, “what took so long?”

 Once we officially received access to the data, a thorough background check process and federal security training was required.
 This was because the data in the VRDC is the full claims data, which may contain highly confidential patient information.